Yandex Forms API usage examples

 "ID","Created","Short Text","Boolean","Integer","Enumeration"

-5. Exporting all form responses to a file
+5. Exporting all answers from a form to a file

-To export responses to a file, we'll use several Yandex Forms API calls.
+To export answers to a file, we'll use several Yandex Forms API calls:

 import json